Gaelic Athletic Association: Clubs outside Ireland

-Members of the Irish diaspora have set-up clubs in a number of regions and countries outside of Ireland, and there are GAA clubs in the United States, Australia, Britain, Canada, China, continental Europe, and elsewhere outside of Ireland.
+Members of the Irish diaspora have set-up clubs in a number of regions and countries outside of Ireland, and there are GAA clubs in the United States, Australia, Britain, Canada, China, continental Europe and elsewhere.

+The GAA World Games were first played in Abu Dhabi in 2015.
+The next edition was played in Dublin in 2016 with subsequent editions to be played in Ireland every three years.
+The 2019 games were awarded to Waterford, but the next edition in Derry was deferred to 2023 due to the COVID pandemic.

 Internationals

-While some units of the association outside Ireland participate in Irish competitions, the association does not hold internationals played according to the rules of either Gaelic football or hurling.
+While some units of the association outside Ireland participate in Irish competitions, the association itself does not organise regular international games played according to the rules of either Gaelic football or hurling.
+However, the first international match between France and Italy was played in 2014.

 Compromise rules have been reached with two "related sports".

 Hurlers play an annual fixture against a national shinty team from Scotland.

 International Rules Football matches have taken place between an Irish national team drawn from the ranks of Gaelic footballers, against an Australian national team drawn from the Australian Football League.
 The venue alternates between Ireland and Australia.
 In December 2006, the International series between Australia and Ireland was called off due to excessive violence in the matches, but resumed in October 2008 when Ireland won a two test series in Australia.
 The Irish welcomed the All Australian team at the headquarters of the GAA (Croke Park) on 21 November 2015.
 It was single one-off test match, which led the Irish to reclaim the Cormac McAnallen Cup by a score of 56–52.